-Russian and East European Studies (Master of Arts) and Master of Library Science
+Russian and East European Studies (M.A.) and Master of Library Science (M.L.S.)

 Study for the two degrees can be combined for a total of 54 credit hours rather than the 66 credit hours required for the two degrees taken separately.